Lee Altus

-Lee Altus is a Ukrainian-American heavy metal guitarist currently playing in Exodus and Heathen.
+Lee Altus (born Leonid Altus, May 13, 1966) is a Ukrainian guitarist who is a member of the thrash metal bands Exodus and Heathen.

 Career

 Altus first came to public attention in the mid-1980s with his original band, Heathen.
 He served as the principal songwriter and a founding member of Heathen playing on all four of their LPs, Breaking the Silence, Victims of Deception, The Evolution of Chaos and Empire of the Blind.
 In 1990, Altus was considered for the position in Megadeth vacated by Jeff Young, but declined, and the job was given instead to Marty Friedman.
 He later became a permanent member of the band Exodus.

 After Heathen broke up in 1992, Altus moved to Germany along with his fellow ex-Heathen members Doug Piercy and Darren Minter.
 Altus and Minter played in the industrial metal group Die Krupps for much of the remainder of the 1990s.
 He also participated in a reunited version of Angel Witch.